Durgapur Upazila, Netrokona: Administration

 Durgapur Thana was formed in 1874 and converted into upazila in 1982.

 Durgapur Upazila is divided into Durgapur Municipality and seven union parishads: Bakaljora, Birisiri, Chandigarh, Durgapur, Gaokandia, Kakairgara, and Kullagora.
 The union parishads are subdivided into 129 mauzas and 210 villages.

 Durgapur Municipality is subdivided into 9 wards and 30 mahallas.

+Newspapers

+Susang Barta is a Bengali-language online news portal and weekly newspaper published from Durgapur Upazila in Netrokona District, Bangladesh.
+The publication covers local, national, and international news, as well as topics related to politics, economy, education, culture, health, technology, agriculture, sports, and entertainment.